anivanchen/tax-rag/docs/flatten_docs.md

 ## Usage

-The script is intended to be run after `parse_code.py` has generated the `nyc_tax_code.json` file.
+The script is intended to be run from the `scripts` directory after `parse_code.py` has generated the `data/nyc_tax_code.json` file.

 ```bash
 python3 flatten_json.py
 ```

-This will produce a new, versioned file named `nyc_tax_code_flat_YYYYMMDD.json`, where `YYYYMMDD` is the current date.
+This will produce a new, versioned file named `nyc_tax_code_flat_YYYYMMDD.json` in the `data` directory.

 ## How It Works

-The script reads the `nyc_tax_code.json` file and traverses its structure to create a flattened list of documents.
+The script reads the `data/nyc_tax_code.json` file and traverses its structure to create a flattened list of documents.

 ### 1. Main Function (`flatten_json_granular`)